LorenzoCruccu/classConverter/README.md

 # classConverter <BETA> README

-Hello :) this is my very first extension hope it will help somebody other than me.
+Hello :) this extension will help you to convert classes to typescript language

 ## Select the attributes and from the command palette select from which class it is from